Abbotsford (NSW)

 Abbotsford shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational attainment in Abbotsford is notably higher than broader benchmarks.
-Among residents aged 15 and above, 44.5% have university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
-University graduates make up the largest group at 27.9%, followed by postgraduate qualifiers at 12.8% and graduate diploma holders at 3.8%.
-Vocational credentials are also prevalent, with 27.9% of residents aged 15 and above holding such qualifications.
+Among residents aged 15 and above, 44.5% hold university qualifications compared to 30.4% nationally and 32.2% in NSW.
+University graduates make up the largest group at 27.9%, followed by postgraduate qualifications holders at 12.8% and graduate diploma holders at 3.8%.
+Vocational credentials are also prevalent, with 27.9% of residents aged 15 and above holding such qualifications – advanced diplomas at 12.0% and certificates at 15.9%.

 Frequently Asked Questions - Education